Y2KPRABU/Y2KPRABU/privacypolicy.md

 **1. Introduction**

-This Privacy Policy explains how we collect, use, and protect your information when you use our Event Creator for Gmail Addon.
+This Privacy Policy explains how we collect, use, and protect your information when you use our Event Creator for Gmail™ Addon.
 By using the Addon, you agree to the terms outlined in this policy.

 **2. Information We Collect / Information we read**

 We only read the below information in memory while the add-on is running:
 - Your Event Title or dates you select, while using the Addon.
 - Any of your email information
-- Any of you calendar event related information
+- Any of your calendar event related information

 **3. Data Security**